 Justin also provides advice on the full range of antitrust issues, including premerger notification requirements in the United States and abroad, joint ventures, agency conduct investigations, agency Order compliance, and civil antitrust litigation, standard setting, and the intersection of antitrust and ESG.

 While on secondment to Freshfields’ London office (2015), Justin represented clients in mergers before the European Commission, including Phase I and Phase II investigations, third-party merger control strategy, and pre-signing considerations.
 Justin also advised clients on horizontal restraints analysis pursuant to EC Article 101.

 Justin has been recognized by leading industry publications as: a “Rising Star” in antitrust by Law360 and the National Law Journal in 2021; shortlisted for young lawyer of the year award by Global Competition Review; and a “Future Leader” by Who’s Who Legal since 2018.
 Clients commend him as, “a standout performer […] and someone you want on your team” and that he displays “fantastic skills when dealing with clients and agencies.”

 Prior to joining Freshfields, Justin oversaw antitrust merger investigations as a lead attorney in the FTC’s Bureau of Competition.
 He also represented the FTC in regulatory rulemaking, International Energy Agency monitoring and competitive pricing investigations.

-- Advised the London Stock Exchange Group on the US and global merger control aspects of its $27bn deal to acquire Refinitiv.
+- The London Stock Exchange Group on the US and global merger control aspects of its $27bn deal to acquire Refinitiv.

-- Advising in the defense of a US industrial manufacturer in an FTC Section 5 investigation of alleged anticompetitive co-ordination among US suppliers, resulting in closing of the investigation with no enforcement action.
+- In the defense of a US industrial manufacturer in an FTC Section 5 investigation of alleged anticompetitive co-ordination among US suppliers, resulting in closing of the investigation with no enforcement action.

 Justin’s experience at the U.S. Federal Trade Commission includes: